achuth10/pagent/README.md

 python main.py
 ```

-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000` with context analysis and instruction generation.

 ### Frontend (React)